dolanor-galaxy/network/README.md

 # Network

-The micro network is a **open collaborative network for open source services**.
+The micro network is an **open collaborative network for open source services**.

 ## Overview